SpineElements/spine-expansion-panel-list/README.md

 a respective item, Enter to expand it, and Esc to collapse it).

 It is also possible to make certian portion(s) of an expanded item's layout as active areas that can be clicked to collapse an item.
-To do this, add the `expansion-toggle` class to the respective element in an expanded layout.
+To do this, add the `spine-epl-expansion-toggle` class to the respective element in an expanded layout.

 This element dispatches a non-bubbling `expanded-item-changed` event when an expanded item is